Matthew J. Thomas

 |Washington, DC||v. +1.202.772.5971||f. +1.202.772.1672|

-Matthew J. Thomas has more than twenty years of experience in maritime and international trade regulation and government affairs, representing leading shipowners, energy and trading companies, ports, P&I clubs, shipyards, and marine terminal operators.
+Matthew J. Thomas has more than twenty years of experience in international trade, transport and maritime regulation, and government affairs, representing leading energy and commodities companies, shipowners, governments, insurers, investors, ports, shipyards, and marine terminal operators.

-- Advised and represented a broad range of shipping and commodities clients in connection with U.S. trade sanctions (on Iran, Cuba, Sudan, Syria, North Korea, and others).
+- Advised and represented a broad range of shipping, energy and commodities clients in connection with U.S. trade sanctions (on Iran, Cuba, Sudan, Syria, North Korea, and others), export compliance, money laundering and related matters.

 - Represented container terminals in connection with FMC regulatory proceedings, assessing lease rights, public-private partnerships, and other programs.

-- Advised major energy and commodity companies on petroleum export, trade, and blending regulatory matters.
+- Advised major energy and commodity companies on Jones Act matters, including petroleum export, trade, and blending regulatory matters.

 - Advised public ports on innovative programs to reduce harmful air emissions.